Chatsworth, Los Angeles

 The neighborhood has one of the lowest population densities in Los Angeles and a relatively high income level.
 Chatsworth is the home of the Iverson Movie Ranch, a 500-acre area which was the most filmed movie ranch in history, as more than 2,000 productions used it as a filming location.

 Population

 The 2000 U.S. census counted 35,073 residents in the 15.2 mi2 Chatsworth neighborhood, or 2,301 people per square mile, among the lowest population densities for both the city and the county.
 In 2008, the city estimated that the population had increased to 37,102.
 In 2000, the median age for residents was 40, considered old for city and county neighborhoods; the percentages of residents aged 35 and older were among the county's highest.

 The neighborhood was considered to be ethnically "moderately diverse" for both the city of Los Angeles and its county, with a relatively high percentage of whites and Asian people, and a sizable Hispanic/Latino community.
-The breakdown was Whites, 65.7%; Asians, 14.4%; Latinos, 13.5%; Blacks, 2.2%; and others, 4.2%.
-Korea (10.4%) and the Philippines (9.3%) were the most common places of birth for the 25.2% of the residents who were born abroad—a low figure for Los Angeles.
+The population was 65.7% Non-Hispanic White, 14.4% Asian, 13.5% Hispanic or Latin, 2.2% Black, and 4.2% of other origins.
+Among the 25.2% of residents born abroad - a low figure for Los Angeles - Korea (10.4%) and the Philippines (9.3%) were the most common places of birth.

 The median yearly household income in 2008 dollars was $84,456, considered to be a high income for the city.
 The percentages of families that earned more than $40,000 was considered high for the county.
 Renters occupied 28.9% of the housing stock, and house- or apartment-owners held 71.1%.
 The average household size of 2.6 people was considered average for Los Angeles.

 In 2000, there were 2,933 military veterans, or 10.8% of the population, a high percentage compared to the rest of the city.
 The percentage of married people was among the county's highest.
 The rate of 10% of families headed by single parents was low for the city.

 Geography

-Chatsworth is flanked by the Santa Susana Mountains on the north, Porter Ranch and Northridge on the east, Winnetka, Canoga Park, West Hills on the south, the Simi Hills, and unincorporated Los Angeles County and Ventura County on the west, and Twin Lakes, a community founded by San Francisco's George Haight in the early 20th century and unincorporated Los Angeles County which includes a 1,600 acre park with equestrian trails, to the north.
+Chatsworth is flanked by the Santa Susana Mountains on the north, Porter Ranch and Northridge on the east, Winnetka, Canoga Park, West Hills on the south, the Simi Hills, and unincorporated Los Angeles County and Ventura County on the west, and Twin Lakes, a community founded by San Francisco's George Haight in the early 20th century and unincorporated Los Angeles County which includes a 1,600-acre park with equestrian trails, to the north.

 Climate

-This region experiences hot and dry summers, with average daily high temperatures of 90–100 °F. According to the Köppen Climate Classification system, Chatsworth has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
+This region experiences hot and dry summers, with average daily high temperatures of 90–100 °F. According to the Köppen Climate Classification system, Chatsworth has a Mediterranean climate.